Chloe Linehan – From Arts Degree to Following Her Passion and Securing Her Dream Career at Primark

 “I really do feel like my role at Primark is fulfilling my potential.
 This definitely would not have been possible without the help and support at Portobello Institute, and I am really grateful for the kickstart I got for my career by undertaking this course,” she said.

 Find Out More

 At Portobello Institute we have a number of business of fashion undergraduate degrees and post-graduate opportunities.
-To find out more about these courses and the careers and programmes they progress on to, visit our business of fashion department page here.
+These qualifications are awarded by London Metropolitan University and offer you direct paths into careers combining fashion with business.